-VH-FIZ then departed Gladstone Airport for Brisbane on Thursday 31 May.
+VH-FIZ then departed Gladstone Airport for Townsville later on Tuesday 2 April.

 Employing more than 4000 staff, approximately 1000 personnel are dedicated to air traffic control alone working from two major centres - one in Melbourne and another in Brisbane - as well as 29 towers at other international and regional airports across Australia.